abdullahkhhub/Aniwave-Code-Report/README.md

    git commit -m "Your descriptive commit message"
    ```
 2. **Submit a Pull Request**: Go to the repository on GitHub, switch to your branch, and click "New Pull Request."
 Provide a detailed description of your changes and submit the pull request.
+3. **Report Issues**: If you find any bugs or have suggestions for improvements, please open an issue on GitHub.
+Provide as much detail as possible to help us understand and address the problem.
+4. **Review Pull Requests**: Help us by reviewing existing pull requests.
+Provide constructive feedback and help us maintain code quality.
+5. **Improve Documentation**: If you find any part of the documentation unclear or incomplete, feel free to make improvements.
+Clear and comprehensive documentation helps everyone.
+6. **Share Ideas**: If you have ideas for new features or enhancements, open a discussion on GitHub.
+We value community input and collaboration.

+Thank you for your contributions!